 Under IRC § 351, the general rule is that no gain or loss shall be realized upon the formation and contribution of property by a shareholder to the corporation.
 A shareholder's basis in the corporation is the amount the shareholder paid for the shares, or if the stock was a gift, the basis of the transferor.
-The basis of the stock of a corporation in the hands of the shareholder may be reduced by any amount distributed that is not considered a dividend.
+The basis of the stock of a corporation in the hands of the shareholder may be reduced by any amount distributed that is not considered a dividend.2 dividends to the taxpayer depends on the type of dividend.

-Under IRC §301, upon the distribution of property (cash or other property) to a shareholder of a corporation, the shareholder is taxed on the amount received that is considered a dividend and is included in the gross income of the shareholder.
-Taxation of dividends to the taxpayer depends on the type of dividend.
 Ordinary dividends are taxed at the individual's ordinary income tax rate.
 Certain ordinary dividends meet exceptions which make such dividends Qualified Dividends; Qualified Dividends qualify for a 0% or 15% maximum tax rate.
-In order to be Qualified Dividends, i) the dividend must be paid by a U.S. corporation or qualifying foreign corporation, ii) stock must have been held for 60 days during the 121 day period that begins 60 days before the ex-dividend date. which is the first day following the declaration the buyer will not receive the next dividend payment and iii) the dividends are not capital gain distribution, from a tax-exempt organization, from an ESOP, are not payments in lieu of dividends and are not actually treated as interest income.
-Additionally, dividend income may be treated as "net investment income" and subject to the Medicare Tax.
-If a shareholder in a corporation is a corporate shareholder, the corporate shareholder may take advantage of the dividends received deduction to prevent double corporate taxation.
-Upon a dividend being declared and paid by a corporation, the corporation generally is not allowed a deduction for such dividend, but the dividend shall reduce the earnings and profit of the company.
+In order to be Qualified Dividends, i) the dividend must be paid by a U.S. corporation or qualifying foreign corporation, ii) stock must have been held for 60 days during the 121 day period that begins 60 days before the ex-dividend date, which is the first day following the declaration the buyer will not receive the next dividend payment and iii) the dividends are not capital gain distribution, from a tax-exempt organization, from an ESOP, are not payments in lieu of dividends and are not actually treated as interest income.3 Additionally, dividend income may be treated as "net investment income" and subject to the Medicare Tax.
+If a shareholder in a corporation is a corporate shareholder, the corporate shareholder may take advantage of the dividends received deduction to prevent double corporate taxation.4 Upon a dividend being declared and paid by a corporation, the corporation generally is not allowed a deduction for such dividend, but the dividend shall reduce the earnings and profit of the company.5